citp/privacy-policy-historical/r/re/rev/revisionworld.com.md

 RevisionWorld.com is an online service that allows our members to revise from educational materials.
 To enrich our members' experience, we request and display some personal information to other members and visitors, which allows our users to identify each other and expand their network of friends.
 RevisionWorld members can change their profile information at any time.

-RevisionWorld.com cares deeply about online privacy If you have any questions concerning this privacy policy, please email us at [webmaster@RevisionWorld.com](mailto:webmaster@RevisionWorld.com)
+RevisionWorld.com cares deeply about online privacy If you have any questions concerning this privacy policy, please contact us.[](mailto:webmaster@RevisionWorld.com)

 **_Information Collection and Use by RevisionWorld.com_**